Tushar-R-Pawar/Travel-Chatbot/README.md

 Chat history is displayed on the right, showing interactions between the user and the bot.

 ## Technologies Used
-Python: Programming language used for application logic.
+Python: Programming language used for application logic.<br>
-Streamlit: Framework used for building interactive web applications.
+Streamlit: Framework used for building interactive web applications.<br>
-Hugging Face: Integrated for natural language processing using LLMs (Large Language Models).
+Hugging Face: Integrated for natural language processing using LLMs (Large Language Models).<br>
-dotenv: Used for loading environment variables.
+dotenv: Used for loading environment variables.<br>

 ## Notes
 Ensure your environment variables are properly set before running the application.